Cross Keys in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is June 8, 1862.

 Location.
-38° 20.995′ N, 78° 49.533′ W. Marker is in Cross Keys, Virginia, in Rockingham County.
-Marker can be reached from Port Republic Road (Route 659), on the right when traveling south.
+Marker has been permanently removed.
+It was located near 38° 20.995′ N, 78° 49.533′ W. Marker was in Cross Keys, Virginia, in Rockingham County.
+It could be reached from Port Republic Road (Route 659), on the right when traveling south.
 The marker cannot be seen from the road.
-From the Carrington Williams Interpretive Site (where there are three Virginia Civil War Trails markers), one has to walk across Port Republic Road, cross a fenceline, and walk approximatley 100 yards to reach the marker, which is located on the right hand side of the wire fence, behind a small section of split rail fencing.
+From the Carrington Williams Interpretive Site, one has to walk across Port Republic Road and walk approximately 100 yards to reach the marker, which is located on the right hand side of the wire fence, behind a small section of split rail fencing.
 Touch for map.
-Marker is in this post office area: Port Republic VA 24471, United States of America.
-Touch for directions.
+Marker was in this post office area: Harrisonburg VA 22801, United States of America.

 More about this marker.
 On the lower left is a portrait of General Trimble.
 In the upper center is a photo of the 8th New York Infantry in camp early in the war.
 On the right is a map showing the tactical situation around noon of the day of the battle.

 Credits.
-This page was last revised on January 4, 2021.
+This page was last revised on July 29, 2025.
 It was originally submitted on February 17, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 2,989 times since then and 54 times this year.
+This page has been viewed 3,714 times since then and 42 times this year.
 Last updated on November 9, 2020, by Bradley Owen of Morgantown, West Virginia.
-Photos: 1, 2, 3. submitted on February 17, 2009, by Robert H. Moore, II of Winchester, Virginia.
-4. submitted on January 3, 2021, by Bradley Owen of Morgantown, West Virginia. • Bernard Fisher was the editor who published this page.
+Photos: 1. submitted on February 17, 2009, by Robert H. Moore, II of Winchester, Virginia.
+2. submitted on October 18, 2023, by Bradley Owen of Morgantown, West Virginia.
+3, 4. submitted on February 17, 2009, by Robert H. Moore, II of Winchester, Virginia.
+5. submitted on January 3, 2021, by Bradley Owen of Morgantown, West Virginia. • Bernard Fisher was the editor who published this page.